Resume Keywords: How to Use Them + List by Industry

 To be qualified for this position, the candidate needs to have and mention their experience with CRM software and the largest online marketplaces.
 That’s in addition to expertise in managing a small team.

+Have this experience but fail to include it?
+It’s like you never had any experience at all—they’ll toss your resume.
+Use wording that matches the job description so you have the best chance of appeasing the ATS scan.
 To succeed in this particular example, on your resume you’d have to include the knowledge of “MS Office,” instead of separating it into “Word,” “Excel,” etc.

+However, don’t copy everything!
 They want a resume from a well-qualified candidate, not a plagiarized version of their original job ad—32% of employers auto-reject applications that copy too much text from the ad.
+That above example lists some easy-to-follow nouns to add here and there in your resume.

 But now, let’s look at another sample text for a project coordinator: